oneconvergence/dkube-examples/insurance/README.md

   - charges as prediction output.
   - unique_id as RowID
   - Timestamp as timestamp
-3. Select all or interested Input features and unselect charges, unique_id, and timestamp.
+3. Select all or interested Input features.
 4. Click Next and save.

 ### Data Generation